Is more casual dress on flights linked to an increase in unruly passenger behavior? - ExBulletin

 Is more casual dress on flights linked to an increase in unruly passenger behavior?

-Studies suggest that passengers who dress up are more likely to take no action.
+We have all seen these passengers and in some cases we may have been these passengers.
+Others, on the other hand, prefer to dress less casually on flights.

-A new report from the International Air Transport Association reveals that incidents of unruly passengers increased by 37% worldwide in 2022 compared to previous years.
-Is it a coincidence that this bad behavior seems to go hand in hand with the poor sartorial taste of the airlines?
+But does what we wear make a difference?
+And does it affect how we are perceived or how we behave during the flight?

-Gone are the days of passengers dressing up for a flight.
-Suits, ties, jackets and dresses were the norm.
-Back then, airline customers wore dress shoes — not sneakers or flip-flops.
+One thing is certain, however: the days of passengers dressing up for a flight are over.
+Suits, ties, jackets and dresses were standard in early commercial air travel.
+Back then, airline customers wore dress shoes without sneakers or flip-flops.

 Septuagenarian Carol Quinn remembers those times well.